 "Your Highness!" their leader called out, less in reverence and more like meeting an old friend.

 Hauteclaire had to leap off Sylviane's shoulders as the much taller man embraced her in a joyful hug.

-Meanwhile, Kaede could feel a surge of dark emotions trickling over her empathic feedback link with Pascal, coloring her thoughts with sour jealousy.
+From a handful of paces away, Kaede could feel a surge of dark emotions trickling over her empathic feedback link with Pascal, coloring her thoughts with sour jealousy.

-King Alistair wasn't a handsome man by any means.
+Alistair Mackay-Martel wasn't a handsome man by any means.
 He was youthful and tall, appearing in his late-twenties with a towering height of over one-ninety centimeters (6'2").
 A weathered zweihander hilt rose above his broad shoulders and he wore half-plate armor that left no room for a heavy stomach.
 But his head leaned on the squarish side, his eyes were faded blue, and his hair a dull brown; apart from a rustic smile and a goatee-like fuzz, his face could easily blend in among the crowd.

 Above his shoulders flew the deep-blue phoenix Almace, half again the size of Hauteclaire.
 The two birds spiraled into the air like some form of greeting ritual, as the Princess' companion met the familiar of the Hound King.

 Yet as Kaede watched Alistair and Sylviane grin in each other's presence, she realized that it wasn't his physique or even his rank that Pascal felt threatened by.

 It was the natural ease he seemed to have in making her smile.